 Is Kimi safe for client work?

-Yes — open source means more transparency than closed alternatives.
+Yes — open source means more transparency than closed alternatives, which actually helps the privacy story.

 How long to learn Kimi?

-If you've used Claude or GPT, 1-2 hours.
+If you've used Claude or GPT, one to two hours of setup and exploration.

 Can I run Kimi locally?

-Yes — open source release supports local hosting.
+Yes — the open source release supports local hosting.

 What if I'm on Mac M-series?